Xbox Chief: We Need To Create a Netflix of Video Games

 hear hear

-I hope this fucking fails (Score:2)
+I hope this fucking fails (Score:4, Interesting)

 I very much hope this fucking fails.

 The business models are completely different.
 Every mode of distributing games for cash has FULLY influenced how games are designed.
 If you make a game that sells at a store, it has to fit on whatever media you are selling it on (pretty easy these days), and it has to be complete.
 If everyone has internet connections, you can ship a halfassed game with a fraction of content instead, and we see that.
-If you can do in-app purchases, then a science will spring up about h
+If you can do in-app purchases, then a science will spring up about how best to trick and exploit your customers- start with a free, fair and fun game, then gradually ramp up the difficulty until it is either an expensive, fair, and fun game, or a free, unfair, and unfun game.
+And we see this too, and not to a small degree- there's huge expensive studies done about how best to rip people off.

+So, what does a subscription based service incentivize?
+First of all, shitty games that look good enough to justify a subscription, games with artificially long end-points such as MMOs, and of course, the same in-app purchases.
+Basically, it has the worst commonalities of all the existing models.
+But wait, there's more!
+If the subscription is, say, 15 a month, then that's not enough to pay for free access to like 5 good MMOs and two dozen good first person shooters.
+How do you divide the 15 a month anyway?
+By the games played by each person?
+It ends up having the same compensation issues that Spotify does, except unlike performers, you don't go on tour with your game- your distribution is your entire model, full stop.

+There's almost no way that, even if highly supported and well liked, this is sustainable.
+This is just middle-men engaging in huge rent-seeking, and they will be the only ones to possibly make any kind of cash out of this, which will be entirely on the backs of any developers.

 I already pay Microsoft about $60/year for a subscription service that allows me to download and play games.
 It's called XBox Live Gold.
 Perhaps no one told the new boss at XBox about?